 I was honored to be a speaker at the Leimert Park Village Book Fair on Saturday, August 25, this year held at the Baldwin Hills Crenshaw Plaza at Martin Luther King, Jr. and Crenshaw Boulevards in Los Angeles.
 I did an illustrated presentation, on the waves of people of African ancestry migrating to Los Angeles from the founding of the city in the 1780s through the Great Migration’s end in 1980, and how this changed California.
 Journalist and Radio Talk Show Host Earl Ofari Hutchinson acted as moderator.
 In the illustrated presentation I offered photographic examples of individuals who were representative of the different migratory periods I discussed.
 I was glad for the opportunity to share knowledge with the public that they might not have been as familiar with, and to work with Hutchinson and the LPV Book Fair.
 This year marked the 12th anniversary of the literary event organized by Cynthia Exum and her team.
 Each year I look forward to supporting the LPV Book Fair, and now I also look forward to doing a future presentation at this event about my forthcoming book with the working title Leisure’s Race, Power and Place in Los Angeles and California Dreams During the Jim Crow Era to be published by University of Nebraska Press in late 2019 to early 2020.

-KCET ‘Lost LA’ series, Episode Five: “Coded Geographies” in which I (Alison Rose Jefferson) was a featured historian, won 2018 Emmy Awards in the Feature Segment category for its short documentary film and other episodes for Outstanding Director.
+KCET ‘Lost LA’ series, Episode Five: “Coded Geographies” in which I (Alison Rose Jefferson) was a featured historian, won 2018 Emmy Award in the Feature Segment category for its short documentary film.
+Adebukola Bodunrin was the director of this episode.
 The series is a co-production of KCET and the University of Southern California Libraries in a unique collaboration of media and higher education organizations which tells the history of Southern California through archival materials collection holdings in regional history.

 If you did not have a chance to see this show or others in Season Two of ‘Lost LA’, KCET is re-airing all the episodes through streaming at KCET.org/LostLA and through Amazon, Roku, Apple TV, and other OTT channels.